magento/devdocs/guides/v2.1/cloud/project/new-relic.md

 Using the New Relic dashboard, you can immediately track and find the following:

--  Monitor applications and transactions encountering slow responses or bottlenecks
+-  Applications and transactions encountering slow responses or bottlenecks
--  Investigate customer comments on issues with your site
+-  Customer comments about issues with your site
--  Identify applications with high transaction time and follow up on queries, calls, and methods with Blackfire
+-  Applications with high transaction time and follow up on queries, calls, and methods with Blackfire
--  Verify and compare traffic to transaction time
+-  Traffic to transaction time

 We recommend reviewing tracked data: